 Possession of a valid Cardiopulmonary Resuscitation (CPR) Certificate issued by the American Heart Association is required as a provision to employment for all positions.
 Eligibles who do not possess such a certification may participate in this examination process and be appointed to a position(s), but will be required to obtain the certificate within two (2) weeks of hire date and maintain validity throughout length of employment.
 A photocopy of the valid Cardiopulmonary Resuscitation (CPR) Certificate must be provided to the appropriate supervisor of the appointment within the allotted time frame.
 Failure to demonstrate/show proof of possession of valid certification within two (2) weeks of hire date and throughout length of employment may result in dismissal and/or termination of employment.

 As of October 14, 2016, in order to place you at the appropriate salary step your application must contain verifiable RN employment history for up to 21 years.
 A resume cannot substitute for the need to fully complete your employment application.
 Information regarding salary placement

-Verification: If your application is deemed qualified, you will receive an email requesting that you submit the following documentation:
+Verification: If your application is deemed qualified, you will receive a request to submit the following documentation prior to appointment:

 - A copy of your valid Registered Nurse (RN) license (front and back).
 Information regarding California Registered Nurse (RN) licenses may be obtained from the California Board of Registered Nursing, 400 R Street, Suite 4030, P.O.
 Box 944210, Sacramento, CA 94244-2100, telephone: (916) 322-3350.
 Web address: http://www.rn.ca.gov/